This article is part of a larger series on Payroll Services.

 Tax Penalty Protection up to $25,000/year

 QuickBooks Payroll is easy to use and set up.
-You can input payroll information by hand or through the QuickBooks accounting software.
-The Premium plan offers a setup review to make sure everything is put in correctly, and if you get the Elite plan, QuickBooks will do a custom setup for you.
-Running payroll once setup is complete is as easy as putting in the hours and clicking a button.
-Check out my guide on setting up and running QuickBooks Payroll, or if you prefer a visual walk-through, explore the video instead.
+You can input payroll information by hand or, if you’re a QuickBooks user, through the QuickBooks accounting software.
+However, if you get the Premium plan, QuickBooks offers a setup review to ensure everything is put in correctly, while the Elite plan gives you access to custom setup services.
+Once setup is completed, running payroll is as easy as putting in the hours and clicking a button.

-With QuickBooks Payroll, employers can run unlimited pay runs each month and pay employees with a paper check or direct deposit.
+With QuickBooks Payroll, you can run unlimited payroll each month and pay employees and contractors either through paper checks or direct deposits.
 Since payroll processing is unlimited, you can set different schedules for different employees.
-Your employees can be paid quickly—QuickBooks offers next-day or same-day direct deposit vs two- to four-day like other providers.
+Your staff can also be paid quickly—QuickBooks offers next- or same-day direct deposit vs the two- to four-day option with other providers.
 And while some services charge extra for processing deductions and garnishments, QuickBooks includes this in all plans.
-You can monitor PTO and integrate time-tracking as well.

-QuickBooks also takes care of tax preparation and filing for federal and state taxes, including year-end tax forms, but it does not handle local taxes.
-In the Elite plan, there’s additional insurance against penalties of any kind up to $25,000, even if they’re your fault; plus a QuickBooks tax resolution team will represent you in resolving filing or payment issues with the IRS.
+QuickBooks Payroll takes care of tax payments and filings for federal and state taxes, including year-end tax forms.
+If you require automated local tax filings, consider either its Premium or Elite plan.
+For Elite subscribers, there’s additional insurance against penalties of any kind up to $25,000, even if you are at fault; a QuickBooks tax resolution team will also represent you in resolving filing or payment issues with the IRS.

-For employee health benefits, QuickBooks offers health insurance options through SimplyInsured.
-SimplyInsured helps small businesses find the best insurance packages for their budget.
-It’s a 3-step application, and you get instant quotes.
-If you select benefits through QuickBooks, you can easily administer them on the software.
+For employee health benefits, QuickBooks Payroll offers health insurance options through SimplyInsured, which helps small businesses find the best insurance packages for their budget.
+It’s a three-step application, and you get instant quotes.
+If you select benefits through QuickBooks Payroll, you can easily administer them through its software.

-All the payroll plans include a 401(k) program, administered by Guideline, an independent third party that handles compliance and recordkeeping at no extra cost.
-(There may be some 401(k) plan fees.)
+In addition, all of its plans include access to a 401(k) program.
+It is administered by Guideline, an independent third party that handles compliance and recordkeeping at no extra cost—although there may be some 401(k) plan fees.

-The QuickBooks Payroll portal lets employees access pay stubs and W-2s as well as view PTO balances and withholdings.
-They can also change any details like contact information, bank accounts, and more.
-In addition to logging timesheets, it lets employees apply for expense reimbursements and request PTO.
-There’s a section for HR documents, like the employee manual, and the interface is simple.
-Please note that the features employees can use may vary according to your QuickBooks Payroll plan.
+The QuickBooks Payroll portal lets employees access pay stubs and W-2s, as well as view PTO balances and withholdings.
+They can also change and update their details like contact information, bank accounts, and more.
+In addition to logging time sheets, it lets employees apply for expense reimbursements and request PTO.
+There’s even a section for HR documents like employee manuals.
+Note that the features employees can use may vary according to your QuickBooks Payroll plan.